Morocco has developed one of the most advanced telecommunications markets in Africa, supported by the government's Maroc Digital 2020 strategy

 In the recent years, South Africa has continued to prove that it is one of the most diverse and promising emerging markets in Africa.
 The country has become a key global hub for investment, innovation and research.

 As Kenya continues to cement its position as East Africa’s economic powerhouse, it has been on a charm offensive targeting African and global public and private players.

-Safaricom is this week marking its 18th anniversary since the official launch on October 23rd, 2000.
-As part of 18th-anniversary celebrations that began this week, the mobile operator today unveiled a new brand campaign targeted at reinforcing its commitment to customers.
+Kenya’s leading telco Safaricom has been top on the news this week.
+The company marked its 18th year anniversary since the official launch on October 23rd, 2000.
+As part of 18th-anniversary celebrations that began this week, the mobile operator unveiled a new brand campaign targeted at reinforcing its commitment to customers.

 Small and medium sized businesses in Kenya represents 75 per cent of the country's workforce, constitute 98 percent of all businesses in Kenya and contribute 3 percent to the national purse.

 Equitel processed 87.9 million mobile commerce transactions between April 2018 and June 2018, up from 77.6 million transactions in the preceding quarter, representing a 13 per cent increase.
 At the same time the value of mobile commerce transactions increased to Ksh328.2 billion, a 13 per cent increase from Ksh290.3 billion that was processed over the same period.